top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

 However, this documentation might be useful if you would like to port the software to a different distribution.

-We organize this in three steps:

-- Step 1: Downloading and loading the raw ubuntu image
-- Step 2: Installation of ros and other dependencies and other configurations

-## Step 1: From blank to minimal setup

 Resources necessaries: